osti11/logbook/README.md

 ## Documentation

-to generate the documentation run in terminal
+to generate the documentation run this command in the terminal:

 > gradlew dokka

-the documentation is created in the folder */app/code_documentation*
+the documentation is created into the folder */app/code_documentation*

 click for the documentation [here](app/code_documentation/app/index.md)